cagross/react-specials/README.md

 </p>
 </div>

-This web app automatically reads the current specials in the meat/deli department for one specific grocery store (with more to come).
-From that, it does two things:
+This browser-based app allows users to search for grocery stores in a particular area, then fetches the current specials from those stores.
+After, it does two things:

 - Displays the specials on a web page, in a filterable list.

+- Calculates and displays the unit cost of each item.

 - Allows users to select their favorite items, as well as a threshold price on each item.
 The app will then email the user once any of those items go on sale for less than their threshold price.

 This is a passion project of mine, built with ReactJS.
 It is by no means complete.
 See the [To-Do List](#to_do_list) below for future plans.

+For a working demo of this app, please visit: https://gentle-gorge-04163.herokuapp.com

 ## 📝 Table of Contents